danielduncan/danielduncan/README.md

 - 👋 Hi, I’m @danielduncan
-- 👀 I’m interested in quantum computing, machine learning, and blockchain.
+- 👀 I’m interested in deep tech, mainly quantum computing and machine learning.
-- 🌱 I’m currently learning how to use Qiskit, as well as financial derivatives with Python.
+- 🌱 I’m currently learning how to be a better software engineer, as well as Qiskit and PyTorch in my spare time.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything quantum computing related, or introductory level machine learning.
-- 📫 How to reach me ...
+- 📫 You can contact me at danieljzduncan@gmail.com.

 <!---
 danielduncan/danielduncan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.